 Many businesses may require an environmental permit if their activities pose a high risk to the environment.
-This will particularly affect companies which use hazardous materials or substances, pose a risk of ground water contamination or produce significant air pollution.
+This will particularly affect companies that use hazardous materials or substances, pose a risk of groundwater contamination or produce significant air pollution.

 If you fall into this category, the permit will provide you with rules on how you operate and undertake your business activities, ensuring that your systems and processes will adequately restrict your environmental impact.
 It is always best to check with your regulator before commencing business activities.